Raven-s-Soul/Data-Structures-and-Algorithms/Graphs/Graphs.md

 > Nodes and arcs are stored in doubly linked lists
 > - Every node has a list of arcs linked to him
 > - Every arc has a connection from and to
+>
+> When we work with objects we usualy **mark** visited nodes to not cycle the path, we use color.
+>
+> There are differents way to see the graphs like bfs and dfs.

 ### Graphs by objects (Struct) - Example form the tests